List of Dundalk F.C. seasons

 Dundalk Football Club is a professional association football club in Dundalk, Ireland.
-Dundalk compete in the League of Ireland Premier Division—the top tier of football in the Republic of Ireland—and are the highest-ranked Irish side in European football as measured by UEFA club coefficients.
-They are the second most successful club in the League's history (with 14 league titles and 12 FAI Cups), and the most successful in the Premier Division era.
+They compete in the League of Ireland and are the second most successful club in the League's history (with 14 league titles and 12 FAI Cups) as of the end of the 2025 season.

 The table details the team's achievements in senior first-team competitions.
-As of the end of the 2022 season, the team has spent 100 seasons in senior football – four seasons in the Leinster Senior League, 87 seasons in the League of Ireland/Premier Division, and nine seasons in the League of Ireland First Division (the second tier).
+As of the end of the 2025 season, the team has spent 103 seasons in senior football – four seasons in the Leinster Senior League, 89 seasons in the League of Ireland/Premier Division, and 10 seasons in the League of Ireland First Division (the second tier).